Table of Contents

 “Most popular” doesn’t equal “most effective.”
 Do your due diligence before deciding where to spend your budget.

-I came across a slightly higher number when I contacted the sites mentioned in our guest posting sites list.
+I came across a similar number when I contacted the sites mentioned in our guest posting sites list.

 This is unsurprising, as most site owners charge more if they have a high authority site that can potentially get you more eyeballs on your post.